sola-st/ChangeGuard/README.md

 ### Installation
 Since LExecutorCC contains its own version of LExecutor it is enough to install LExecutorCC.

-Make sure you are in the `./LExecutorCC/` directory.
+Make sure you are in the `./LExecutorCC/` directory and that Python 3.8 is installed.

 1. Create virtual environment
 ```